QiBeichun/beichun_qi.github.io/_posts/2017-07-26-how-i-made-this-blog.markdown

 ---
 layout: post
-title:  "How I made this blog"
+title:  "How I made this website"
 date:   2017-07-26 19:45:31 +0530
 categories: about
 author: "Qi Beichun"